HenryHong91/DDB/FindNumber/Readme.md

 ## How to Play

--The goal of the application is to guess a randomly generated number within a specified range.
+- The goal of the application is to guess a randomly generated number within a specified range.
 Users have a total of 10 chances to guess the correct number.

 1. **Start the Game:**